Rebels Motorcycle Club

 The Rebels Motorcycle Club is an outlaw motorcycle club.
-At its peak in Australia, it had around 70 chapters and over 1,000 members and associates nationwide, making it the largest club in the country.
-It was founded by Clint Jacks in Brisbane, Queensland in 1969 and was originally named the "Confederates".
+At its peak in Australia, it had around 70 chapters and over 1,000 members and associates nationwide, making it the largest club in the country at the time.
+It was founded by Clint Jacks in Brisbane, Queensland, in 1969 and was originally named the "Confederates".
 Their insignia is a Confederate flag with a cap-wearing skull and 1% patch in the centre.
 The Australian government and law enforcement consider the Rebels to be a criminal organisation, but the club claims to be a group of motorcycle enthusiasts rather than gangsters.

 After the former National President, Maltese boxer Alex Vella, was stranded in Malta after a visit in 2014, it is presumed that Damien Vella, who was permitted to return to the country, took the role of National President.
 That being said, his visa was later cancelled and he was sent to Malta.

 Its constitution states it is a non-profit organisation which promotes the riding of Harley-Davidson motorcycles.
 Members are only permitted to join the club once and never to join another motorcycle club.

 The Rebels established their first international chapters in New Zealand in 2011.

 Criminal activities

 In November 2000, police raided Rebels clubhouses in New South Wales, Queensland and Western Australia and seized drugs, firearms and even a crocodile.
 A number of people were arrested on charges relating to the items seized.

 Two Rebel associates were arrested for the murder of Bandidos member Ross Brand after their clubhouse was raided, on 16 November 2008.
 Brand was shot dead outside the Bandidos clubhouse in Breakwater, Victoria on 22 October.

 On 23 April 2009.
 A series of raids across Australia ended in 27 members of the Rebels being arrested on a number of charges.
 Drugs including methamphetamine, heroin and cocaine were seized as well as firearms, cash, stolen goods and stolen vehicles.

 Edin "Boz" Smajovic, a Bosnian refugee and Rebels member, was shot dead at the Macarthur Auto Centre in Campbelltown, New South Wales.
 His funeral, which was held on 15 January 2009 at Auburn Gallipoli Mosque, was attended by over 300 Rebels, including National President Alex Vella.
 He was referred to as their 'little brother'.

 On 18 May 2009, Michael Paul Falzon was sentenced to ten years in prison for the trafficking of methamphetamine, which he had been producing in Mackay, Rockhampton and Dalby and used the Rebels to transport and sell it throughout Queensland and South Australia.
 The drug ring operated from 1999 until 2003 and made at least $1.5 million.

-On September 16, 2022, an unnamed Chapter President and 6 associates were arrested in relation to possessing and producing dangerous drugs (methylamphetamine and cannabis), unlawful possession of weapons, possessing explosives and receiving tainted firearm/ammunition property.